InnerSourceCommons/InnerSourceLearningPath/project-leader/outline.md

    - Common fears (like losing control) and counter measures
    - Same phrase - different meaning: How issue trackers and code reviews are used differently in InnerSource projects than is common in the industry.
    - The impact of transparency: How InnerSource depends on trust, what to avoid to keep trust alive.
-   - written first is not to avoid verbal communication or to move everything into DMs or long winded email threads
+   - written first is not to avoid verbal communication or to move everything into direct messages or long winded email threads

 InnerSource and capacity planning